jlfaucher/executor/sandbox/jlf/_changes.md

 ```

-The callee can use the helper `NamedArguments.check` to collect the named arguments in a useful order.
+The callee can use the helper `NamedArguments.match` to collect the named arguments in a useful order.
 Example:

 ```C++